Network Epidemic Control via Model Predictive Control: Extended Version: NUMERICAL VALIDATION

-\textbf{Scenarios.} We consider three settings: \emph{Pure}, with no smoothing or rate limits; \emph{Smoothing Cost}, which penalizes increases in isolation rates with $\rho_{\text{smooth}}=1$; and \emph{Rate Constraints}, which impose the bound $\Delta q_i(t)\le 0.2$ per week, modeling administrative inertia.
-In all cases, a more infectious variant emerges at day 28 and increases transmission rates by 80\%.
-We compare MPC ($H=7$ weeks) against a myopic baseline that minimizes the instantaneous cost under the same constraint $\lambda_{\max}(M)\le -\alpha$, but without prediction.
-Under rate limits, the myopic problem may become infeasible at the variant shock; in that case, we apply the maximum admissible update, which may violate $\lambda_{\max}(M)\le -\alpha$.
+\textbf{Scenarios.} We evaluate three settings: \emph{Pure} (no limits); \emph{Smoothing Cost} (penalizes increases in isolation rates with $\rho_{\text{smooth}}=1$); and \emph{Rate Constraints} ($\Delta q_i(t)\le 0.2$/week, modeling administrative inertia).
+In all cases, a variant emerges at day 28, increasing transmission by 80\%.
+We compare MPC against a prediction-free myopic baseline that minimizes instantaneous cost subject to $\lambda_{\max}(M)\le -\alpha$.
+If rate limits render the myopic problem infeasible during the shock, it applies the maximum admissible update, temporarily violating the decay constraint.